mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void ReleaseRRN([LockRequest lr](/reference/datagate/datagate-common/lock-request.html), [long RRN](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types))

 Releases the lock on the record at the specified relative record number (RRN) in the file that the FileAdapter is working with.

+#### Remarks
+The ReleaseRRN method is used to release the lock on the record at the specified relative record number (RRN) in the file that the FileAdapter is working with.
+It first checks if the provided LockRequest is a ReadWrite lock.
+If it is not, it throws a dgException.
+It then calls the ReleaseRRN method of the FileData object of the FileAdapter, passing the provided LockRequest and RRN.
+The ReleaseRRN method of the FileData object releases the lock on the record at the specified RRN in the file.
+This method should be called after you have finished working with a record that you have locked, to allow other users to access the record.

 ```cs
 void ReleaseRRN(LockRequest lr, long RRN)